 DeathRiders, the fast and furious metallers hailing from California, Sweden and Netherlands featuring Neil Turbin the first powerhouse vocalist of Thrash Metal.
 Neil is the the first Thrash Metal screamer and original lead singer of east coast thrash pioneers Anthrax from September 1982 to August of 1984.
-DeathRiders has toured in Europe, Japan, Mexico and the United States and will unleash their debut album "The Metal Beast" in early 2017 after recording, mixing by Jack Nobelen and Jared Kvitka (Iron Maiden, Joe Bonamassa, Jimmy Barnes) and mastering have all been completed.
+DeathRiders has toured in Europe, Japan, Mexico and the United States and will unleash their debut album "The Metal Beast" after recording, mixing by Andy La Rocque (King Diamond) and Jared Kvitka (Iron Maiden, Joe Bonamassa, Jimmy Barnes) and mastering have all been completed.

 Neil Turbin (DeathRiders, Bleed The Hunger, Anthrax)

 Jonas Hornqvist (DeathRiders, Treasure Land, Bleed The Hunger)

 Gert Nijboer (DeathRiders, Highway Chile, Picture)

 The band takes it name "DeathRiders" from one of Turbin's original songs and was formed in 2001 in support of his solo album "Threatcon Delta".